ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 > I'll be using the [Prodigy](https://prodi.gy) annotation tool and
 > [LangChain](https://github.com/hwchase17/langchain) library in this work.
 > You can find the Prodigy recipe in this [Github repository]().
 Lastly, to save
-> API calls, I'll only be working on the test set (496 examples).
+> on API costs, I'll only be working with the 496 samples in the test set.

 ## Fitting annotation guidelines into the prompt